rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ### Allow configuring Active Job `queue_adapter` in system specs

-Some people want to run Active Job with a specific queue.
-In system specs you can now choose your desired queue:
+Some people want to run Active Job with a specific queue adapter.
+In system specs you can now choose your desired queue adapter:

 ```ruby
 before do